snoozesoftware/snooze-documentation/source/administrator/deployment/cluster.rst

 Make sure your set the right IP and hostname of your main network interface.
 Enable bride networking /etc/network/interfaces

-If you main network interface is “eth0″ modify as follows:
+If your main network interface is *eth0* modify as follows:

 ::